jdevfullstack-tutorials/gaming-productivity-specs/README.md

 Well, Apple just made it happen so that we have a better viewing experience.
+Even good smartphones back then was naturally retina for a good viewing experience especially that we view them close to our eyes.

-The only downside of having a very high resolution for a certain size is that, it will make things smaller which for those who don't have a normal vision will find it very hard to see.
+The only downside of having a very high resolution for a certain size is that, it will make things smaller, that for those who don't have a normal vision will find it very hard to see.

-So for a normal computer viewing distance, 1080p is a good starting point for a 27" computer monitor.
+So for a normal computer viewing distance, 1080p is a good starting point for a 27" computer monitor although it's not retina at a normal viewing distance but your eyes can relax.
-A 4k 32 inches monitor will make things bigger compared to 4k 21 inches monitor, so you're eyes can actually relaxed.
+A 4k 32 inches monitor will make things bigger compared to 4k 21 inches monitor, so you're eyes can actually relaxed too.